MicrosoftDocs/cpp-docs/docs/c-runtime-library/crt-debug-heap-details.md

 ---
-title: "CRT Debug Heap Details | Microsoft Docs"
+title: CRT debug heap details
 description: The debug heap provides powerful tools to help solve memory allocation problems.
 Learn about the tools and how they help with problems such as leaks and overruns. ms.date: 02/03/2023
 helpviewer_keywords: